Milíře: Etymology

 The name literally means 'charcoal piles' in Czech.

 Geography

-Milíře is located about 6 km west of Tachov and 58 km west of Plzeň.
+Milíře is located about 6 km west of Tachov and 58 km west of Plzeň, near the border with Germany.
 It lies in the Upper Palatinate Forest.
 The highest point is at 750 m above sea level.

 History

 The first written mention of Milíře is from 1669.
 Zadní Milíře was first mentioned in 1778.

-In 1946, most German-speaking inhabitants were expelled.
+In 1946, most of the German-speaking inhabitants were expelled.
 After the war, the area was only partly repopulated.